dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

 XML File Format
 ---------------

-The ontologies of the resource classes should be specified in xml file as namespaces.
-For example, if the resource classes from beol and biblio ontologies are defined in XML file, these ontologies should be specified as below:
+The ontologies containing the resource classes must be given as XML namespaces.
+For example, if resource classes from the ``beol`` and ``biblio`` ontologies are used in the XML file, these ontologies can be specified as follows:

 ::

       <xml xmlns:beol="http://www.knora.org/ontology/beol"
          xmlns:biblio="http://www.knora.org/ontology/biblio">

-The resources defined as xml elements should comply to their definition in ontology with respect to name of resource class, and its properties as well as cardinality of the properties.
-For example, if the resource class ``person`` in beol ontology has the properties hasGivenName and hasFamilyName, the corresponding xml element should be in following form:
+Each XML element representing a resource or property must have the name of a resource class or property defined in one of the specified ontologies.
+The cardinalities defined in the ontologies must also be respected.
+For example, if the resource class ``person`` in the ``beol`` ontology has the properties ``hasGivenName`` and ``hasFamilyName``, a ``person`` resource could be created as follows:

 ::